marstr/guid/README.md

 this file.

 # Release Notes 0.2.*
+## 0.2.3
+Updating String* functions to not be pointer functions.
+Also, adding a Stringf example.
 ## 0.2.2
 - Randomly generated bits now use the crypto/rand library to ensure safer randomly generated GUIDs.